Raghu2321/Task-4/README.md

 🔍 Category & Sub-category Sales: Top-performing items.

 🧠 Key Business Insights
-Top Cities by revenue help prioritize logistics and inventory.
+-Top Cities by revenue help prioritize logistics and inventory.
-Best-selling Categories drive marketing decisions.
+-Best-selling Categories drive marketing decisions.
-Customer Rating Trends indicate satisfaction over time.
+-Customer Rating Trends indicate satisfaction over time.
-Average Sales Dip can highlight slow-moving periods or underperformance.
+-Average Sales Dip can highlight slow-moving periods or underperformance.

 📜 Storytelling Approach
 This dashboard is structured to guide stakeholders through:

-What is happening (Total/Avg sales metrics)
+*What is happening (Total/Avg sales metrics)
-Where it is happening (Location & category-wise insights) Why it is happening (Trends and ratings)
+*Where it is happening (Location & category-wise insights) *Why it is happening (Trends and ratings)
-What to do next (Optimize inventory & improve weak spots) 📝 Business Requirement Summary
+*What to do next (Optimize inventory & improve weak spots)

+📝 Business Requirement Summary
 To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPIs and visualizations in Power BI.